wehlutyk/brainscopypaste/README.md

     pip install -r requirements.txt         # Needs numpy to be completely installed

 All further shell commands are assumed to be running inside this new virtual environment.
-(You can activate that environment with `workon webquotes.)
+(You can activate that environment with `workon webquotes`.)

 The `-u` option used below with the python interpreter is to have unbuffered output: otherwise you'll get the information text messages only once the computations are over, not as it goes.